jamesnathanhansen/Udacity-Data-Analyst-Nanodegree/README.md

 # Udacity Data Analyst Nanodegree

-This repository contains files related to this degree.
-There are 3 projects as follows:
+This repository contains files related to this nanodegree.
+There are 2 projects as follows:

 * Project 1: Data Analysis - The Movie Database (10K) Exploratory Data Analysis
-* Project 2: Data Wrangling
+* Project 2: Data Wrangling - WeLoveDogs Twitter Archive
-* Project 3: Data Visualization

-All three projects are set up as jupyter notebooks.
+Both projects are set up as jupyter notebooks.